-Options Description None The access authorization displayed in the Access status parameter applies $\rightarrow \square$ 71.
+Options Description None The access authorization displayed in the Access status parameter applies $\rightarrow \square$ 77.
 Only appears on local display.
 Hardware locked The DIP switch for hardware locking is activated on the PCB board.
-This locks write access to the parameters (e.g. via local display or operating tool) $\rightarrow \square$ 146.
+This locks write access to the parameters (e.g. via local display or operating tool) $\rightarrow \square$ 159.
 SIL locked The SIL mode is enabled.
 This locks write access to the parameters (e.g. via local display or operating tool).
-Temporarily locked Write access to the parameters is temporarily locked on account of internal processes running in the device (e.g. data upload/download, reset, etc.).
+CT active - all parameters The DIP switch for custody transfer mode is activated on the PCB board.
+Locks the parameters that are relevant for custody transfer and also parameters that are predefined by Endress+Hauser and are not relevant for custody transfer (e.g. on local display or operating tool).
+For detailed information on custody transfer mode, see the Special Documentation for the device CT active - defined parameters The DIP switch for the custody transfer mode is activated on the PCB board.
+Only locks the parameters that are relevant for custody transfer (e.g. on the local display or operating tool).
+For detailed information on custody transfer mode, see the Special Documentation for the device Temporarily locked Write access to the parameters is temporarily locked on account of internal processes running in the device (e.g. data upload/download, reset, etc.).
 Once the internal processing has been completed, the parameters can be changed once again.